h2oai/wave/website/blog/2021-06-15-ml-release.md

 SecretKey = "gateway"
 ```

-Now you can use your *Steam* *DAI* instance in *Wave ML* in two ways:
+You can use your *Steam* DAI instance with *Wave ML* in either of two ways:
-1. either you specify the instance name in the ENV variable.
+1. Specify the instance name in the ENV variable.
 This option is suitable for a multinode setup:

 ```toml
 [[Env]]